mpldr/glog/README.md

 ### Panic Handling

 Simply defer  the `PanicHandler` in  your main function.
-All  panics that occur will automatically be logged to a seperate file.
+All  panics that occur will automatically be logged to a separate file.

 ```go
 func main() {